Worries Of People Who Have No Friends

 - Their current situation has left them without friends (e.g., they just moved to a new city, their old friends moved away).

-- Their life circumstances are really stacked against them (e.g., they work a lot of hours, have a long commute, and live in the middle of nowhere; They go to a small, rural high school where they have little in common with the other students).
+- Their life circumstances are really stacked against them (e.g., they work long hours, have a lengthy commute, and live in the middle of nowhere; They go to a small, rural high school where they have little in common with the other students).

 - They've been lonely for long enough that they've developed behavior patterns that are keeping them in a rut.